Add to bookmarks

 It’s worth noting it is difficult to determine a static cut-off value due to the amount of variability that may be present for each individual patient scenario.
 Clinicians still must use clinical judgment when interpreting rSO2 measurements and use them as a piece of the greater patient picture.9

-GE Healthcare CARESCAPE monitors with INVOSTM Technology
+GE HealthCare CARESCAPE monitors with INVOSTM Technology

-GE Healthcare CARESCAPE monitors with INVOSTM regional oximetry provides seamlessly integrated rSO2 technology.
+GE HealthCare CARESCAPE monitors with INVOSTM regional oximetry provides seamlessly integrated rSO2 technology.
 With patented sensor spacing configurations and user-friendly design, INVOSTM technology is highly sensitive to oxygen saturation and blood flow changes.[10]
 This combined with an algorithm providing real-time actionable information during CPR, enables clinicians to optimize clinical decision-making.

 Summary